Vimal Negi death case: Accused ASI sent to one-day CBI remand by court | Law-Order

 - India

-Suspended Assistant Sub Inspector Pankaj Sharma, who is accused of tampering with evidence in the Vimal Negi death case, was on Monday sent to a one-day CBI remand by a court.
-Pankaj Sharma, who is the first person to be arrested by the federal agency in the case, was produced in a Chief Judicial Magistrate's court.
+Suspended Assistant Sub Inspector Pankaj Sharma, who is accused of tampering with evidence in the Vimal Negi death case, was on Monday sent to a one-day CBI remand by a court here.

+Pankaj Sharma, who is the first person to be arrested by the federal agency in the case, was produced before a Chief Judicial Magistrate (CJM).

+Sources said that Sharma was first presented before a Special CBI judge on Sunday night following his arrest by the agency, which was granted a one-day remand.

-Sources said that the CBI sought a five-day remand, but the CJM granted the agency custody of the accused for one day.
+The CBI on Monday produced Sharma in the CJM court in Shimla, where it sought a five-day remand, but was granted custody of the accused for one day.
+The case will now be heard on Tuesday.

+During the hearing, Sharma's counsel also filed a bail petition, which will also be taken up by the court on Tuesday.

 The CBI had registered a case of abetment to suicide under sections 108 and 3(5) of the Bharatiya Nyaya Sanhita and questioned a large number of persons.
 Statements of family members of Negi were also taken by the CBI.
 Sources have said that the CBI had questioned Pankaj Sharma several times regarding the allegations that some important data was deleted from the pen drive, which was allegedly formatted by him.